ITSLab-UAegean/ais-manipulation/README.md

 ## Overview

  This document provides a brief overview of process, as well as the data and modules required for the processing of vessel track data.
 The data used in this overview are decoded historical Automatic Identification System (AIS) data from the area of Syros.
-The users can alter the configuration files to apply the full processing pipeline on their own data and according to their filtering criteria.
+The users can alter the configuration files to apply the full processing pipeline on their own vessel trajectory data and according to their filtering criteria, as long as they follow the format mentioned here.